Canon 60D vs Panasonic GH5

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 60D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.